rexich/tips/docs/chef.md

 Most frequently used attributes include:

-- `node['platform']` - platform on which a node is running, helps\
-  determine which providers will be used
+- `node['platform']` - platform on which a node is running, helps determine which providers will be used
 - `node['platform_version']` - version of the platform
-- `node['ipaddress']` - IP address for a node; if the node has a default route, this is the IPv4 address for the interface, otherwise the value should be nil; recommended value: the IP address for default route
+- `node['ipaddress']` - IP address of a node; if the node has a default route, this is the IPv4 address for the interface, otherwise the value should be `nil`; recommended value: the IP address for default route
-- `node['macaddress']` - MAC address for a node, determined by the same interface that detects the `node['ipaddress']`
+- `node['macaddress']` - MAC address of a node, determined by the same interface that detects the `node['ipaddress']`
-- `node['fqdn']` - fully qualified domain name for a node, used as the name of a node unless otherwise set
+- `node['fqdn']` - fully qualified domain name (FQDN) of a node, used as the name of a node unless otherwise set
-- `node['hostname']` - host name for the node
+- `node['hostname']` - host name of the node
-- `node['domain']` - domain for the node
+- `node['domain']` - domain of the node
 - `node['recipes']` - a list of recipes associated with a node (and part of that node's run-list)
 - `node['roles']`  - a list of roles associated with a node (and part of that node's run-list)
-- `node['ohai_time']` - time at which Ohai was last run; not commonly used in recipes, but it is saved to the Chef server and can be accessed using the `knife status` subcommand
+- `node['ohai_time']` - time at which Ohai last run; not commonly used in recipes, but it is saved to the Chef server and can be accessed using the `knife status` subcommand

 Nodes can be managed using several available utilities:

 - `knife` can be used to create, edit, view, list, tag, and delete nodes
-- knife plug-ins can be used to create, edit, and manage nodes that are located on cloud providers
+- `knife` plug-ins can be used to create, edit, and manage nodes located on cloud providers
 - `chef-client` can be used to manage node data using the command line and JSON files; each JSON file contains a hash, the elements of which are added as node attributes; also, the run_list setting allows roles